hardcore-sushi/DroidFS/BUILD.md

 ```
 $ ./gradlew assembleRelease [-Pabi=<ABI>] -PdisableCryFS=true
 ```
-If you want to build DroidFS with support for both Gocryptfs and CryFS, just run:
+If you want to build DroidFS with support for both gocryptfs and CryFS, just run:
 ```
 $ ./gradlew assembleRelease [-Pabi=<ABI>]
 ```